|HELLO TO EVERYONE IN THE MENSA SOCIETY|

 I like photography, reading, writing, listening to music, and watching movies.
 I have a home theater with surround sound, of which I am very proud.
 I am an amateur chef and I especially enjoy discussing Latin America in either Spanish or English since I have spent a major part of my life living and working there.
 I am also an amateur (ham) licensed radio operator.

 My three children are all grown and have lives of their own.
 I am single and live with my best friend “Duke” a mixed-breed dog — mostly Rottweiler — maybe some Lab too, since he has webbed feet.
+I am a Betta Enthusiast and I have a couple of beautiful fish.

 Four years of undergraduate study at Bob Jones University in Greenville, South Carolina.
 Several industry-related specialized training courses at Motorola and other companies.
 A total immersion course in the Spanish language in San José, Costa Rica.
 Radio engineer through independent studies.
 Attended six institutions of so called higher learning.